nickbrandt/GitLab/doc/development/elasticsearch.md

 our deployments to GitLab.com are automated and we currently don't have automated checks to prevent this the extra precaution is warranted.
-Additionally, even if we did have automated checks to prevent it, we wouldn't actually want to hold up GitLab.com deployments on Elasticsearch migrations as they may still have another week to go and that's too long to block deployments.
+Additionally, even if we did have automated checks to prevent it, we wouldn't actually want to hold up GitLab.com deployments on Advanced Search migrations as they may still have another week to go and that's too long to block deployments.

 ### Process for removing migrations